 We stayed at the lovely Frühstückspension 1000-Eimerberg in the old part of Spitz.
 Friendly owners, comfortable rooms, a great breakfast and plenty of room for our bikes to be stored.

 Day 3 – Spitz to Krems

-Then we were off again cycling through pretty little towns and vineyards until we got to the larger town of Weissenkirchen.
-We left the cycle path and cycled up the rather steep road heading up into the vineyards until we found a spot to stop with a picnic table overlooking the valley and the town.
+The path continues through pretty little towns and vineyards until you reach the larger town of Weisskirchen.
+We took a break here and and cycled up the rather steep road heading up into the vineyards until we found a spot to stop with a picnic table overlooking the valley and the town.

 Day 4 – Krems to Vienna